fledge-iot/fledge/docs/rest_api_guide/02_RESTadmin.rst

 task
 ----

-The *task* interface allows an administrative user to monitor and control FogLAMP tasks.
+The *task* interface allows an administrative user to monitor and control Fledge tasks.

 GET task
 ~~~~~~~~

-``GET /foglamp/task`` - return the list of all known task running or completed
+``GET /fledge/task`` - return the list of all known task running or completed

 **Request Parameters**